VincentLanglet/symfony-custom-coding-standard/docs/standards.md

 # Coding Standard Rules
 ## From PSR2

-We imported the [PSR2 Standard](./standards/psr2.md) with this override:
+We imported the [PSR2 Standard](./standards/psr2.md) with these overrides:

 - There MUST NOT be trailing whitespace at the end of blank lines